logto-io/docs/docs/docs/references/users/README.md

 _username_ is used for sign-in with _username_ and password.

+Its value is from the username that the user first registered with.
-When the user has not registered with their _username_, its value may be empty.
+Its value may be `null`.
-Its non-empty value should be no longer than 128 characters, only contain letters, numbers, and underscores (`_`), and NOT start with a number.
+Its non-null value should be no longer than 128 characters, only contain letters, numbers, and underscores (`_`), and NOT start with a number.

 #### primary_email

 _primary_email_ is the user's email address, used for sign-in with the email and passcode.

+Its value is usually from the email address that the user first registered with.
-When the user has not registered with their email, its value may be empty.
+Its value may be `null`.
 Its max length is 128.

 #### primary_phone

 _primary_phone_ is the user's phone number, used for sign-in with the phone number and passcode from SMS.

+Its value is usually from the phone number that the user first registered with.
-When the user has not registered with their phone number, its value may be empty.
+Its value may be `null`.
-Its non-empty value should contain numbers prefixed with the [country calling code](https://en.wikipedia.org/wiki/List_of_country_calling_codes) (excluding the plus sign `+`).
+Its non-null value should contain numbers prefixed with the [country calling code](https://en.wikipedia.org/wiki/List_of_country_calling_codes) (excluding the plus sign `+`).

 #### name